So You Want To Become a Professional Writer?

 The question is: do you love to write?
 It’s not requisite that you do in order to succeed, but it is mighty helpful.

 I’ve said for years that writing is not for the faint of heart or weak of stomach.
 It takes courage and stamina.
 You must have a firm belief in yourself when those around you have no ability to envision what you’re imagining before you’ve written it.
-Some may even think you’re pie in the sky ideas are somewhat daft.
+Some may even think your pie in the sky ideas are somewhat daft.
 It takes a kind of nearly maniacal determination to plow onward regardless of the numerous brick walls that will inevitably pop up in your way.
 It can mean fully embracing the notorious phrase that is often cited as one of the definitions of insanity: doing the same thing over and over and expecting a different result.

 Are you open to working hard?